DONALD JOSEPH MELANCON JR.

 Donald was preceded in death by maternal and paternal grandparents.

-Funeral services will be held at 1 p.m. on Saturday, March 13, 2021 at Twin City Funeral Home with a visitation being held from 10 a.m. until the time of the services.
-Following the services, Donald will be laid to rest in the Morgan City Cemetery.
+Funeral services ere held at 1 p.m. on Saturday, March 13, 2021 at Twin City Funeral Home with a visitation being held from 10 a.m. until the time of the services.
+Following the services, Donald was laid to rest in the Morgan City Cemetery.